Riding through a drowned world

 The effects of the latest storm on my favourite trails were predictably messy and I splattered along a sloppy farm track pondering what the future might hold.
 There's no denying (except, perhaps, by the most delusional) that climate change is leading to heavier rainfall.
 And thanks to our society’s love of draining wetlands and building on flood plains, when the engorged clouds burst, the run-off has nowhere to go.
 Water spills into streets, wrecks homes, wipes out crops and ruins bike rides.

 With my favourite routes awash, it had been a barren winter for bike riding.
-But the flooding had piqued my interest and I’d decided to head out to see it for myself – a disaster tourist in my own backyard.
+But the flooding had piqued my interest and I’d decided to head out and see it for myself – a disaster tourist in my own backyard.
 And so I found myself sloshing along the tracks and back lanes, remembering why I dislike wet winter cycling.

 I headed towards the centre of Worcester, through which the River Severn cuts.
 Hemmed in by development for much of its course through the city, the river was taking its chance to spill onto the flood plain at the racecourse and swamp the county cricket ground.